Conveyancing Solicitors

 FAQs

-Conveyancing is where the legal title of a house is transferred from one person to another.
+Conveyancing is where the legal title of a property is transferred from one person to another.
+In other words, it’s the legal side of buying or selling a house, flat, bungalow and so on.

 There are usually five steps involved when buying a property: